blacknon/lssh/README.md

 Use `[server.<name>.match.<branch>]` when you want to override only part of a host configuration under specific conditions.
 Each match branch can change fields such as `proxy`, `user`, `port`, `note`, or `ignore`.
+All matching branches are evaluated in ascending `priority` order, and later branches overwrite earlier ones.
+This lets you split conditions such as `network`, `os`, and `terminal` into separate layers.

 ```toml
 [server.app]